wensheng/treader/README.md

 cargo install treader
 ```

+Or `brew install wensheng/treader/treader` if you are using macOS and homebrew.

-If you are on macOS, you can install it using Homebrew:
+If you are on Linux, make sure `clang` and `libfontconfig` are installed.

 ```
-brew install wensheng/treader/treader
+sudo apt install clang libfontconfig1-dev
 ```

 ## Usage